|

 Investing in a web relaunch ad hoc team

 Be smart about website migration and don’t scrimp.
 Hire a web development team that can address the issues listed here—and all the other more complex ones that were excluded.
 Only they can safeguard your brand’s online performance and provide insight for more informed decision-making for your website.
 Together with your marketing team and content creators, a web development team can help position you as a leader in the digital game.
+In addition, you’ll also have to revisit your conversion rate optimization plan thereafter.

 Continuing glitch checks months after a website relaunch